DNSCrypt/dnscrypt-resolvers/v2/parental-control.md

     cache_file = 'parental-control.md'
     format = 'v2'

+In order to enforce safe search results from Google and Youtube, you may also want to enable cloaking (`cloaking_rules` in the configuration file).

-This list was last updated on 2018-01-30
+This list was last updated on 2018-02-04

 --